rachelrly/image-scripting/README.md

 ### resize.sh

-This is the basic script that takes large, oversized screenshots and turns them into web-appropriate `.jpeg`s.
+This is the basic script that takes large, oversized screenshots and turns them into web-appropriate `.jpegs`.

 ### /test-images